 If you just bought your car, your car must have a temporary registration certificate issued by DMV.
 This temporary registration is often called a “paper plate“.
 The paper plates are often attached as a window sticker to the rear window of the vehicle.
 It is your responsibility to make sure the paper plate is valid to permit you to drive legally until the DMV issues a regular license plate to you.

 Can an expired sticker on a registration present a reasonable suspicion and basis for a stop?
 Not always: case in POINT: People v.
-Nabong: there is a 2004 in San Mateo an officer pulled over a car with an expired tag and a temporary registration in a window.
+Nabong: there, in 2004 in San Mateo an officer pulled over a car with an expired tag and a temporary registration in a window.
 Because Nabong could have applied for registration but did not receive it yet the stop was suppressed.

 Reasonable Suspicion 7: Speeding and Unusual Braking pattern.